WordPress/create-block-theme/readme.txt

 = Step 3 – Export =
 Still in the WordPress Editor, navigate to the Create Block Theme menu at the top of the Editor.

-To save recent changes made in the Editor to the currently active theme
+To save recent changes made in the Editor to the currently active theme:

 - Select "Save Changes" to save any recent changes to the currently active theme.